WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 Article Update
 =======================================================
-I waited a while before sharing this article, because I wanted to share it with Artem Golubev, founder of Test Rigor.
+I waited a while before sharing this article, because I wanted to share it with Artem Golubev, founder of testRigor.
 Especially because the testing was blocked before I could complete my intended plan, I wanted clarification if I was perhaps doing something wrong.

 What I learned from talking to Artem was that behavior based case creation relies on getting a large number of user sessions, and based on that looks for patterns of similarity in those sessions to build cases from.
-In my testing, I had only done 3 sessions, not enough for Test Rigor to build cases from.
+In my testing, I had only done 3 sessions, not enough for testRigor to build cases from.

 Artem also shared with me that behavior driven testing was an early feature and some of their new features around natrual language driven automated case